 4. Harness both local levers for change and funding or resources from elsewhere

-The launch of the toolkit follows The Audience Agency and Creative Industries Council’s successful online event: ‘Build Back Creatively?
-How the creative industries can help drive local and social economic recovery’ which took place on Wednesday 5 May 2021 and had 150 attendees from across the sector, featuring guest speakers from the BBC, Design Council, CSF, Innovate UK and more.
+The launch of the toolkit follows a successful online event held by The Audience Agency and the Creative Industries Council: ‘Build Back Creatively?
+How the creative industries can help drive local and social economic recovery’ which took place on Wednesday 5 May 2021 and had 150 attendees from across the sector, featuring guest speakers from the BBC, Design Council, Creative Industries Council, Innovate UK, Policy and Evidence Centre, Arts Council England, Greater Manchester Combine Authority, Cambridge City Council, the Centre for Sustainable Fashion and more.
 Industry experts explored ways that local authorities can harness the power of their creative and cultural industries to reignite local economies in the wake of the COVID-19 pandemic.
-The speakers showed how councils can support their creative and cultural industries and why these should be at the heart of local rec
+The speakers showed how councils can support their creative and cultural industries and why these should be at the heart of local recovery plans.

 Patrick Towell, Innovation Director at The Audience Agency says: